diamondburned/cchat/README.md

 well as the session node should indicate the same status.
 Highlighting the session and service nodes are, however, implementation details, meaning that this decision is up to the frontend to decide.

+### TypingIndicator

+The frontend can arbitrarily implement this on any of their containers, which would add typing indicator capability.
+This is similar to Discord's and IRCv3's.
+For more information, refer to the documentation for TypingIndicator and ServerMessageTypingIndicator in GoDoc.